One Person, One Language: Trilingual Schedule with 2 Toddlers

 I would like to conclude this post by sharing that I am self-conscious about the fact that our family is lucky to have options and resources.
 We are very privileged compared to the life of my parents who were first-generation immigrants and couldn’t afford childcare.
 However, my goals for this post and website is to help families find ways for language learning to be enjoyable, practical, relevant, and applicable to your family.

 I am truly humbled and feel blessed when I hear questions and encouraging comments from other families.
 Every family is unique, and it will take time and prayer to figure out the right rhythm that works.
-Please let me know if you have any questions in the comments below or you can email me!
+Please let me know if you have any questions in the comments below!